qmacro/qmacro.github.io/_posts/2021-03-27-la-pavoni-maintenance-successful.markdown

 But after removing the large gasket at the bottom of the grouphead, the one holding the shower screen in (i.e. the one that the top of the portafilter touches when you attach it when about to pull a shot) ... one more whack with the mallet did it and it came out much more easily.

-With it came a small amount of water - luckily, I'd placed a towel where the drip tray usually goes, not for any water, but to prevent the pistol scratching the chrome as it shot out of the bottom.
+With it came a small amount of water - luckily, I'd placed a towel where the drip tray usually goes, not for any water, but to prevent the piston scratching the chrome as it shot out of the bottom.

 **Cleaning the piston**

-I made sure to clean each and every part I could get access to, but the piston itself was by far the most grimy part.
-I spent about 15 minutes with some hot soapy water and a gentle panscrub to remove a layer, which was quite greasy (from the coffee oils, I guess).
+I made sure to clean each and every part I could get access to, but the piston itself was by far the most grimy.
+I spent about 10 minutes with some hot soapy water and a gentle panscrub to remove a layer, which was quite greasy (from the coffee oils, I guess).

 This was after removing the old piston gaskets, which looked pretty knackered.
 I found the pick set was useful for this, by the way.